 Traits that an individual must display to achieve partner level in a fee earning firm include, but are not limited to, strong technical competence, astute business development abilities, trustworthiness, credibility, commercial acumen and strategic thinking.
 Regardless of whether you are in a big or small firm, the core expertise required remains the same.

-If you can carve out a particular technical niche or concentrate on a specific sector specialism, you can significantly increase your chances of standing out both in your firm and the marketplace in general.
+If you can carve out a particular technical niche or concentrate on a specific sector specialism in an external audit jobs, you can significantly increase your chances of standing out both in your firm and the marketplace in general.
 Like other fee earning specialists, accountants are well known by their clients, and accomplished networkers.
 Establishing a strong personal reputation is therefore an essential attribute to acquire and maintain.

 Generally, only senior manager or director level professionals are considered for a partnership position, and the route varies considerably from firm to firm.
 The larger the firm, the more formal and structured the programme.
 However, whilst targets vary from firm to firm, (and need to be considered in relation to the amount and size of clients and the existing partnership) anyone seeking to progress to partner will be evaluated on their ability to grow fees and strengthen their technical specialism, as well as their overall contribution to the firm.

 In certain instances, moving to a lower tier firm can facilitate a faster journey to partnership.
 This can be due to there being a greater opportunity to build a successful business case and establish a large revenue stream - it is not necessarily an easy route to take, but it may speed up progression.